 Conclusion: Beyond Sovereignty, Beyond the Veil

-Kevin Crow is Assistant Professor of International Law and Ethics at the Asia School of Business, Malaysia, and International Faculty Fellow at the MIT Sloan School of Management, USA.
-His research focuses on corporate subjectivity, private authorship of public international law, and how understandings of economic and institutional morality as well as beliefs regarding ‘the natural’ inform legal and market logics.
+Kevin Crow is Assistant Professor of International Law and Ethics at the Asia School of Business, Malaysia, and International Faculty Fellow at the MIT Sloan School of Management, United States.
+His research focuses on corporate subjectivity, private authorship of public international law, and the ways in which understandings of economic and institutional morality as well as beliefs regarding ‘the natural’ inform legal and market logics.